alexojocyber/Enterprise-SIEM-Lab/README.md

 🚧 Work in progress — detailed investigation reports and findings will be added as the lab progresses.

 ---
+## 🚨 Detection Logic

+Suspicious activity is detected when:

+- More than 3 failed login attempts
+- Within a short period of time
+- Targeting the same user account

+This pattern indicates a possible brute force attack.

 ## 👤 Author
 **Alex Ojo**